dajva/rg.el/README.md

 | `'smart` | Smart search.
 Case sensitive if at least one character is uppercase, otherwise ignore case. |
 | `'force` | Force ignore case. |
 | `nil` | Always case sensitive search. |

+### `rg-keymap-prefix`
+This variable sets the default prefix used for the global key bindings.
+Note that `rg-enable-default-bindings` needs to be invoked for the bindings to be enabled.

 ### `rg-define-toggle`
 This is a macro that can be used to define custom `ripgrep` flag